willworth/worthcoding/README.md

 ```

-And if that all worked you should be running a local version of the site for you to work with.
+And if that all worked you should be running a local version of the site for you to work with!
 You'll know it's worked if the command prompt shows you a link to click on like "localhost".
+If you get an error, try not to worry.
+Something may be out of date.
+This happens all the time and is something you need to get used to if you want to be a coder.
+Look at the error, google it, etc.

 If you need any help or have suggestions as to how to make these instructions clearer, please get in touch.